Jdvdb/Jdvdb/README.md

 # Howdy, I'm Jordan Van Den Bruel!

-I'm currently enrolled in my fourth year of honours computing science at the University of Alberta and finishing up a year long internship at TELUS and looking for summer internship opportunities!
+I'm currently enrolled in my fifth year of honours computing science at the University of Alberta!

 If you want to learn a little more about me, feel free to check out my new website: